 Members participate on a syndicate by reference to a year of account and each syndicate year of account is a separate annual venture.
-These accounts relate to the 2019 year of account; the statement of financial position represents the assets and liabilities of the 2019 year of account and the income statement and statement of cash flows reflect the transactions for that year of account during the 36 month period until 31 December 2021.
+These accounts relate to the 2020 year of account, which has closed by reinsurance to close at 31 December 2022; consequently the statement of financial position represents the assets and liabilities of the 2020 year of account and the income statement and statement of cash flows reflect the transactions for that year of account during the 36 month period until closure.

-The financial statements for the period ended 31 December 2021 were approved for issue by the board of directors on 2 March 2022.
+The financial statements for the period ended 31 December 2022 were approved for issue by the board of directors on 24 February 2023.

-The financial statements are prepared in sterling which is the functional and presentational currency of the syndicate and rounded to the nearest $\pounds'000$.
+The financial statements are prepared in sterling which is the functional and presentational currency of the syndicate and rounded to the nearest f'000.